 - Your camera is in use by another program, browser tab, or application.
 This can occur, for example, if you have another Cerbo call still open in a different browser tab.
 Or if you have a Zoom or RingCentral meeting that is still open on your computer.
 To solve this issue, you need to close the other program, browser tab, or application, or at least close its use of the camera.

-- Particularly if you're on a Mac, you may need to specifically grant permission for your browser to access your camera in your computer's main settings.
+- You may need to specifically grant permission for your browser to access your camera in your computer's main settings.
+This is an especially common issue for Mac users.

 - If your computer does not have a camera built in, you will need to plug in a webcam and set that up to use the video call feature.

 - You may need to update your video/ webcam drivers.
-Or, alternately, you may need to roll back to a previous version of your video/ webcam drivers.
+Alternately, you may need to roll back to a previous version of your video/ webcam drivers.
 This can be checked/ done via your computer settings, and you may need to consult with an IT person for assistance.

 I can see the video, but I can't hear anything!

 - First check if your volume on your computer is turned up to a level that you can hear.
-Check to make sure that you can hear media played via the browser (you can use YouTube or Pandora to test).
+Check to make sure that you can hear media played via the browser (you can use YouTube, Pandora, etc. to test).

 - You may need to unmute the audio within your browser specifically for your EHR site.
 Look in the URL bar, and if you see a volume/ muted icon, click on it to set your browser to "Always allow sound" on this website: